 8. Bring Snacks

-Despite all the research, unfortunately, the unexpected can still happen.
+Despite all the research, unfortunately in the gluten-free travel world, the unexpected can still happen.
 Such as, the restaurant has a smaller menu (which has been happening frequently due to COVID) or it may be closed completely.
 It’s times like this when you will be glad you have that snack on hand.

 Remember to bring a snack with you on every leg of the journey such as through the airport, on the plane, on an excursion, and even in the hotel.
 If you are going to be at a destination for an extended period of time, finding a local grocery store or organic food store for healthy snacks and food can be helpful too.